How to remove Chrome extensions

 Brave is a user-first, private browser with a built-in ad blocker called Shields.
 Brave Shields block creepy ads and trackers, cookies and pop-ups, fingerprinting and more on any page you visit.
 And it does this by default, no extensions required.

-Brave has 70 million users worldwide, with hundreds of thousands more downloading everyday—most of whom are switching from Chrome.
+Brave has more than 70 million users worldwide, with hundreds of thousands more downloading everyday—most of whom are switching from Chrome.
 Brave is also built on Chromium, the same open-source browser engine that powers Chrome, Edge, Opera, and Vivaldi.
 This means Brave will have a familiar feel and navigation, but with the added benefit of a built-in ad blocker and tons of great features you won’t find anywhere else.

 This Chromium foundation also means you can easily import settings as you migrate from Chrome to Brave.